tidalcycles/Tidal/HACKING.md

 The SuperDirt repository is here: https://github.com/musikinformatik/SuperDirt

-In both bases the 'master' branch contains the current release.
+In both cases the 'master' branch contains the current release.
 Active development takes place on a branch called VERSION-NUMBER-dev (at the time of writing, 1.0-dev).
 To make a contribution, you could: